-- 14.01.1 The Municipality of McDougall recognizes that there are a number of known as well as unknown natural heritage features in the municipality.
-It is also understood that there is legislation, regulations, provincial policies, guidelines and manuals prescribing measures to recognize, protect and preserve these natural heritage features.
-This Plan recognizes the responsibility of the municipality together with its associated approval authorities to make decisions that reflect these legislative and policy requirements. - 14.01.2 The province has provided information on known natural heritage features and this data has been compiled and added as Schedule 'B' to the official plan. - 14.01.3 The planning board and municipality will use this data to determine the need for an ecological assessment. - 14.01.4 No development or site alteration is permitted within Provincially Significant Wetlands or significant coastal wetlands.
-If development is proposed adjacent to any significant natural heritage features, a site assessment is required to determine if those features are present and to determine if further study is required to prevent negative impacts on the feature or its ecological function. - 14.01.5 Adjacent lands are those lands that are within - a) 120 metres of: significant habitat of endangered and threatened species; provincially significant wetlands; significant coastal wetlands; significant woodlands and valleylands; Areas of Natural and scientific Interest (life science); and fish habitat. - b) 50 metres of Areas of Natural and Scientific Interest (earth science) - c) 300 metres of at-capacity inland lake trout lakes on the Canadian Shield. - 14.01.6 In the case of plans of subdivisions, ecological assessments will be required to determine what, if any, natural heritage feature may be present and what measures, if any, are required to ensure no negative impacts on the significant natural heritage features or their ecological functions. - 14.01.7 If there are significant gaps in the data respecting natural heritage features, the proponent(s) shall be required to undertake an ecological assessment at the proponents expense to determine what, if any, natural heritage features are present. where natural heritage features are found, development or site alteration shall not be permitted within or adjacent to the natural heritage features on the interval there will be no negative impacts on the natural features or on their ecological function.
+- 14.8.1 Adjacent lands are the lands relevant to which impacts of a development must be considered.
+Development and site alteration on adjacent lands is not permitted unless it has been demonstrated through the completion of an Environmental Impact Study that there will be no negative impacts on the natural features and their ecological functions.
+The effect of a development proposal on features must be considered when the proposed development is within: - a) 120 metres of the boundary of a Provincially Significant Wetland or unclassified wetland in excess of 2 hectares; - b) 50 metres from the boundary of a Provincially or regionally significant Area of Natural and Scientific Interest (earth science)); - a) 120 metres from the boundary of a Provincially or regionally significant Area of Natural and Scientific Interest (life science); and, - and the control of at-capacity inland lake trout lakes on the Canadian Shield. - 14.01.6 In the case of plans of subdivisions, ecological assessments will be required to determine what, if any, natural heritage feature may be present and what measures, if any, are required to ensure no negative impacts on the significant natural heritage features or their ecological functions. - 14.01.7 If there are significant gaps in the data respecting natural heritage features, the proponent(s) shall be required to undertake an ecological assessment at the proponents expense to determine what, if any, natural heritage features are present, where natural heritage features are found, development or site alteration shall not be permitted within or adjacent to the natural heritage features unless it can be demonstrated that there will be no negative impacts on the natural features or on their ecological function.